norlingstax/metamind/README.md

 - Open `config.py` and set `LLM_CONFIG` (model, base_url, api key as appropriate).
 - Set `DATASET_CONFIG["reviews_csv_path"]` to your CSV of reviews.
+- Place your CSV under `data/raw/` (default) so caches are stored under `data/processed/` with names like `Iphone17_deepdive.jsonl`.
+- Turn `DATASET_CONFIG["deepdive_enabled"]` on/off to control the aggregate dashboards.
+When it's on, run `python -m analysis.precompute_deepdive` once per dataset to populate the cache.
 - For deeper MetaMind configs/architecture, see the upstream repo.

 4) Run the Streamlit demo